scorpido74/azure-docs.nl-nl/articles/governance/policy/tutorials/create-custom-policy-definition.md

 Er zijn veel manieren om de eigenschappen van een Azure-resource te bepalen.
 In deze zelfstudie bekijken we elk daarvan:

+- Azure Policy-extensie voor VS code
 - Resource Manager-sjablonen
   - Bestaande resource exporteren
   - Een resource maken
   - Quickstart sjablonen (GitHub)
   - Sjabloonreferentiedocumenten
 - Azure Resource Explorer

+### <a name="view-resources-in-vs-code-extension"></a>View resources in VS Code extension

+The [VS Code extension](../how-to/extension-for-vscode.md#search-for-and-view-resources) can be used to browse resources in your environment and see the Resource Manager properties on each resource.

 ### <a name="resource-manager-templates"></a>Resource Manager-sjablonen